maxgrok/maxgrok.github/content/posts/2020-10-15-future-of-corporations-post.md

   - Cooperatives
 ---

-Brief thoughts on the future of corporations:

-When many people think of corporations, they think of measly, slimy biz people who are greedy and hoard resources for their own gains/profitabiliy, but I wager that the future of corporations is it's opposite and actually democratic and decentralized in nature: community-owned.
+When many people think of corporations, they think of slime-y biz people who are greedy and hoard resources for their own gains/profitabiliy, but the future of corporations is it's opposite.
+The future of corporations is actually democratic and decentralized in nature: community-owned and governed.
 Rather than a few people owning and governing them, there will be a community owning and governing them in a democratic fashion.
 Rather than being owned and operated by a few elites, they will be producing value distributed across many, many different stakeholders in a variety of communities.

-The ability of us to contribute to the governance, strategy, and vision of our favorite missions/corporations/interests will change the way we take responsibility over our world, our community, and the way we participate in it.
+The ability of us to contribute to the governance, strategy, and vision of our favorite missions/interests in the form of corporations will change the way we take responsibility over our world, our community, and the way we participate in it.
 We will be able to see ourselves as participants and stakeholders in their bright futures, rather than clients, consumers, and end users.
-We can trace how we influence our world, our community, and our impact.
+We can have a more equitable <em>relationship</em> with these entities, rather than be solely recipients of their products.
+We can - through these corporation communities - trace how we influence our world, our community, and our impact.
 We will be able to be included in an equitable, just manner in the value that gets created, especially if we played a part in it's creation.

-Several crypto startups like Ujo sought to do this for artists and innovate their intellectual property to have artists claim a larger share of the profits they make from their art than is traditionally accepted in the US industry.
-However, some of these crypto companies are normal C-Corps, out for and only accountable to their own interests just like web 2.0 startups.
+Several crypto NFT-oriented startups like Ujo sought to do this for artists and innovate their intellectual property to have artists claim a larger share of the profits they make from their art than is traditionally accepted in the US industry.
+However, some of these crypto companies are normal C-Corps, out for and only accountable to their own interests, just like more traditional web 2.0 startups.
 We need full-stack distribution and decentralization (not just technological decentralization).
+This includes legal vehicles for implementation.

 With the evolution of different legal vehicles in the past 10 years such as B corps and L3Cs, it is possible to envision a world where corporations act as ethical, conscientious persons.
 However, these vehicles only go so far.
 The ownership is still congealed at the top of a hierarchy in most cases, rather than distributed among the community of users (in tech startups atleast).
 Also, there is a price to pay to engage in the B certification standard process: B Corporation certification has a set of exclusively licensed standards that must be audited every 2 years in order to maintain compliance, which is not open-sourced.
 It costs a hefty enough amount of money to dissuade any bootstrapped startup from considering it (or atleast it did last I checked).